continuedev/continue/docs/docs/docs/edit/how-to-customize.md

 ---
-title: Advanced configuration
+title: How to customize
 sidebar_position: 5
-description: Advanced configuration for Edit
+description: How to customize Edit
-keywords: [edit, cmd l, works]
+keywords: [edit, cmd i, works]
 ---

 You can configure a particular model to be used for Edit using the `inlineEdit` property.